 The recent signing of the action plan is an important step in this direction.
-However, the UN has verified X cases of recruitment of children in recruiting centers in province A in the last 6 months.
+However, the United Nations has verified X cases of recruitment of children in recruitment centres in province A in the last 6 months.

 3) Make a request to the audience.